confluentinc/confluent-kafka-dotnet/README.md

             try
             {
                 // Uses default serializers associated with Null and string (UTF8)
                 // to serialize the message key and value.
-These can be overridden using
+These can be specified
-                // the RegisterSerializer method.
-                var dr = await p.ProduceAsync("test-topic", new Message<Null, string> { Value="test" });
+                // or overridden using the RegisterSerializer method. var dr = await p.ProduceAsync("test-topic", new Message<Null, string> { Value="test" });
                 Console.WriteLine($"Delivered '{dr.Value}' to '{dr.TopicPartitionOffset}'");
             }